MartinStokroos/nexus_base_ros/README.md

 ## Flashing the firmware into the wheel controller board of the 10011 platform
 * download and include the digitalWriteFast Arduino library from: [digitalwritefast](https://code.google.com/archive/p/digitalwritefast/downloads)
-* clone and install the PinChangeInt library: `https://github.com/MartinStokroos/PinChangeInt`
+* clone and install the PinChangeInt library: `git clone https://github.com/MartinStokroos/PinChangeInt`

 Program the *Nexus_Omni4WD_Rosserial.ino* sketch from the firmware folder into the Arduino  Duemilanove-328 based controller board from the 10011 platform.